smartdust-me/docs/docs/sd_remoteios.md

 # `sd_remoteios` - iOS Remote Connect tool

-`sd_remoteios` is a program available for Mac OS and Linux that connects iOS devices from a remote Smartdust Lab so that they're visible on your PC as if they ware plugged in via USB.
+`sd_remoteios` is a program available for Mac OS and Linux that connects iOS devices from a remote Smartdust Lab so that they're visible on your PC as if they were plugged in via USB.
 In itself, it's not a feature rich tool, so for automation purposes for example, we recommend using the [Smartdust CLI Client](/docs/docs/cli-client) that utilizes `sd_remoteios` under the hood.

 ## Installation
 Grab the appropriate binary for your OS and put it in a directory that's in your PATH so that you can call it everywhere.
-Also, if your downloaded file contains an architectural postfix(e.g. `x64`), rename it to `sd_remoteios`.
+Also, if your downloaded file contains an architectural postfix (e.g. `x64`), rename it to `sd_remoteios`.

-**After clicking the link, refresh the page to download**
+**After clicking the link, refresh the page to download.**
 - [Mac OS universal binary](/sd_remoteios/sd_remoteios)
 - [Mac OS ARM64 binary](/sd_remoteios/sd_remoteios_arm64)
 - [Linux x64 binary](/sd_remoteios/sd_remoteios_x64)